 - Drain water from the can of pigeon peas (you can leave in the can until ready to use).

-- In the other pan, add the diced onion and a drizzle of olive oil, along with salt and pepper to taste.
+- In the other pan, add the diced onion and a drizzle of olive oil (maybe 1 tablespoon), along with salt and pepper to taste.
+About ¼ teaspoon of each.
 Cook on low to medium heat for a couple of minutes then add the diced pepper and pigeon peas.
-I cook this separately because it gets lost in the beef mixture if you cook it all together and the pigeon peas turn to mush.
-Cook this for about 3-5 minutes on low to medium heat.
+I cook these separately because it gets lost in the beef mixture if you cook it all together and the pigeon peas turn to mush.
+Cook this for about 3-5 minutes on low to medium heat until onions are a bit translucent and peppers are soft.

-- Once your beef starts browning, add your Adobo seasoning and mix well.
+- Once your beef starts browning, add the Adobo seasoning and mix well.

 - Add the cooked onion, pepper, and pigeon pea mixture into the ground beef pan and give it a good mix.

 - Add 6-8 ounces of sofrito sauce and mix well.
-Have a taste and if you want more sofrito add it here.
-I think I usually end up using almost the whole jar, but that’s just my preference.
+I usually end up using almost the whole jar, but that’s just my preference.
 Taste it after you’ve added half the jar and add more if you like!
 Cook the mixture another few minutes to ensure the beef is cooked all the way through.
+Taste it and if you think it needs salt add it.
+I don't usually add it.

 - Once beef mixture is ready, pour half of it into a large bowl, add a cup of cheese and mix.
 The cheese will start melting right away.
 Next, add the rest of the beef mixture on top of that, plus the second cup of cheese.
 Toss around again.
 Your empanada filling is ready!